Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Every card I sell has to survive an envelope's journey through automated sorting machines, weather, and the occasional careless handler.
-Over thousands of eBay orders my damage rate has stayed near zero — [X]% by my records — and none of it requires expensive materials.
+Across thousands of eBay orders my damage complaints total a handful, and none of it requires expensive materials.
 Here's the exact method.

 Pick the vehicle by card value